Think you know worms? Get the facts about intestinal worms in your dog or cat.

 Fact: Heartworms can infect both dogs and cats.

-• Symptoms of heartworm in cats may include weakness, diarrhoea, poor growth, loss of appetite, vomiting, anaemia.
+- Symptoms of heartworm in cats may include weakness, difficulty breathing, coughing and wheezing, vomiting, anaemia, and sometimes sudden death.
 However, some infected cats show no signs at all.

 Myth: Lungworms rarely infect cats and aren’t that dangerous.